Lung Cancer: Causes, Symptoms and Screening

 Find out about the risk factors and symptoms of lung cancer and when to get tested

 Lung cancer is one of the most common types of cancer, with more than 43,000 people in the UK being diagnosed every year.
+Early diagnosis is key to improving survival rates, yet many people are not aware of the symptoms or the importance of screening if you are at higher risk.

 What is lung cancer?